nikocapp56/osticket-prereqs/README.md

 <h3>0️⃣ Overview of osTicket Installation </h3>

-- Enable Internet Information Services
-- Install Web Platform Installer
+In this walkthrough, we will:

+- Set up IIS with required features to host the web app
-- Install MySQL and Set Up Useranme and Password
+- Install and configure PHP so it works with IIS
-- Install C++ Redistributable
+- Install MySQL as the database backend for osTicket
+- Set up PHP extensions required by osTicket
-- Congure Permissions and Install osTicket
+- Move and configure osTicket web files into IIS's root directory
+- Use a browser to access osTicket and complete the installation
+- Create a MySQL database using HeidiSQL for osTicket to use

 <h3>1️⃣ Install/Enable Internet Information Services (IIS) with CGI </h3>